j-h-scheufen/regen-league/README.md

 GRANT EXECUTE ON FUNCTION add_project TO service_role;
 ```

+3. Function handle_new_user
-3. A trigger and function are being used to create hubs and projects, to ensure a user is automatically added as admin
+A trigger and function are being used to ensure a new user automatically gets a profile
 ```
 create or replace function public.handle_new_user() returns trigger as $$